Raymond Kelly: Potential involvement in Schoolcraft case

-Other positions held
+Other positions

 Director International Police Monitors

-Kelly served as Director of the International Police Monitors of the Multinational Force in Haiti from October 1994 through March 1995.
+Kelly served as director of the International Police Monitors of the Multinational Force in Haiti from October 1994 through March 1995.
 This U.S.-led force was responsible for ending human rights abuses and establishing an interim police force there.
 For his service in Haiti, President Bill Clinton awarded Kelly a commendation for "exceptionally meritorious service".
 Kelly was also awarded the Commander's Award for Public Service by then Chairman of the Joint Chiefs of Staff Gen. Shalikashvili.

 Under Secretary for Enforcement

 From 1996 to 1998, Kelly was Under Secretary for Enforcement at the United States Department of the Treasury.
-At that post he supervised the Department's enforcement bureaus, including the Customs Service, the Secret Service and the Bureau of Alcohol, Tobacco and Firearms, the Federal Law Enforcement Training Center, the Financial Crimes Enforcement Network and the Office of Foreign Assets Control.
+At that post he supervised the department's enforcement bureaus, including the Customs Service, the Secret Service and the Bureau of Alcohol, Tobacco and Firearms, the Federal Law Enforcement Training Center, the Financial Crimes Enforcement Network and the Office of Foreign Assets Control.

 Interpol, Executive Committee

-Kelly served on the executive committee and was elected Vice President for the Americas of Interpol from 1996 to 2000.
+Kelly served on the executive committee and was elected vice president for the Americas of Interpol from 1996 to 2000.

 Commissioner, U.S. Customs Service

-From 1998 to 2001, Kelly served as the Commissioner of the U.S. Customs Service, where he managed the agency's 20,000 employees and $20 billion annual budget.
+From 1998 to 2001, Kelly served as the commissioner of the U.S. Customs Service, where he managed the agency's 20,000 employees and $20 billion annual budget.